 - Use our Book Now page when you are ready to schedule and pass your Baltimore City Rental Inspection.
 Details on the inspection requirements are below.

 - If property built prior to 1978, the property must have a current Lead Free Certification or Full Risk Reduction Certification.
-I perform lead paint inspections and can even do one at a discounted rate while on-site for the rental inspection.
+We perform lead paint inspections and can even do one at a discounted rate while on-site for the rental inspection.